Dear Gardening Friends,

 This fall has been beautiful as far as fall flowers go - ageratum, plumbago, Russian and Mexican sage, Mexican petunia, autumn clematis, leopard plant, sunflowers, day lilies, zinnias, vinca lasting all the way until now, knock out roses and so forth.
 And now we have camellia sasanqua and early/fall blooming camellia japonica!
 I wonder what has been blooming in your yard this fall that may not be on my list?

 Critters are always out in abundance right about now.
-The other day Kim and I enjoyed listening to the high pitched scree of a hawk pair flying all around the Gold Branch area.
-We have seen lots of small ground snakes, lizards, toads, lots of butterflies, bees in abundance, and even a a mating pair of turtles.
-This past week I got to enjoy the pleasures of an enormous yellow jacket swarm!
+The other day I enjoyed listening to the high pitched scree of a hawk pair flying all around the Forest Lake area.
+I have seen lots of small ground snakes, lizards, toads, lots of butterflies, bees in abundance, and even a a mating pair of turtles.
+This past week I also got to enjoy the pleasures of an enormous yellow jacket swarm!
 Lovely.

 I suspect with all the stuff to do for Thanksgiving and Christmas, and given the cold purported to be descending upon us soon, that a lot of us take a break from thinking about our gardens.
 But there are actually some useful things to do in the garden in the late Fall.